gohugoio/hugo/content/en/news/0.84.0-relnotes/index.md

 red="#FF3358"
 ```

 If you would like to use the above theme, but want a different shade of red, you earlier had to copy the entire block, even the colours you're totally happy with.
-This was painful even the simplest setup.
+This was painful with even the simplest setup.

 Now you can just override the `params` keys you want to change, e.g.: